lindsayrgwatt/neighborhood/DEPLOY.md

 ### 1.

-Running `fab prepare_deployment` from within the `neighborhood/neighborhood` directory will run all the tests and sync to a github repository.
+Running `fab prepare_deployment` from within the top level directory will run all the tests and sync to a github repository.
 You'll need to set up your own repository, otherwise comment out the lines of `fabfile.py` that push to github.

+Note that this file is located in the top level directory as `git` can't commit files from higher level directories that where it is called.

 ### 2.